paulinawins/paulinawins.github.io/README.md

 See code in action at http://paulinawins.com

 ## Description
 An exploration of development and software technologies.
-As I learn new technologies/frameworks/things, I like to apply it here as a fun way to do my own design.
+As I learn new technologies/frameworks/designs, I like to apply it here for fun.

 ## Tech Stack
 - JavaScript
 - HTML and CSS
 - Bootstrap
+- Call to Dad Joke API: https://icanhazdadjoke.com/

 ## Contact
 ``